solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```

-You might remember that `collectTotalCPU` at some point calls blocking operation of gopsutil library.
+You might remember that `collectTotalCPU` at some point does a blocking call to gopsutil library.
-Having configuration object in place, we can now pass timeout as an argument to `collectTotalCPU`.
+Having configuration object in place, we can now pass a timeout as an argument to `collectTotalCPU`.
 ```go
 func (s systemCollector) collectTotalCPU(ctx plugin.CollectContext) error {
 	cfg := getConfig(ctx)